the-themis-benchmarks/home/README.md

-  coverage_1.ec   # the coverage data file  (used for computing coverage) coverage_2.ec install.log     # the log of app installation logcat.log      # the system log of emulator (this file contains the crash stack trace if the target bug was triggered) monkey.log      # the log of Monkey (the events that Monkey generates) monkey_testing_time_on_emulator.txt  # the first line is the starting testing time, and the second line is the ending testing time
+  coverage_1.ec   # the coverage data file  (used for computing coverage) coverage_2.ec install.log     # the log of app installation logcat.log      # the system log of emulator (this file contains the crash stack traces if the target bug was triggered) monkey.log      # the log of Monkey (including the events that Monkey generates) monkey_testing_time_on_emulator.txt  # the first line is the starting testing time, and the second line is the ending testing time
 ```

+If you can see all these files and these files are non-empty (use `ls -l` to check), the quick test succeeds.
+Note that the number of coverage files varies according to the testing time.
+In practice, Themis notifies an app to dump coverage data every five minutes.

 ## Whole Evaluation (for In-depth Review)